BMW 1 Series (E87): Transmissions

+BMW Performance upgrades

+BMW offered a "performance power kit" in two stages for the N55 engine.
+Stage 1 included an ECU remap with a power boost from 225 kW to 240 kW and 30Nm of extra torque – now peaking at 430Nm.
+If installed in an automatic 335i or 135i the torque peak is bumped up by another 20Nm to 450Nm.

+Stage 2 added some additional engine cooling through an additional supplementary radiator and larger cooling fan.

+Other upgrade options included a modified rear bumper and performance rear muffler.
+These options were all included as standard on the US spec 135iS.

 Special editions

 1 Series M Coupé

-The BMW 1 Series M Coupe (often referred to as the "1M") is the high-performance model of the E82 coupe range, sold under the BMW M performance sub-brand.
-While BMW naming convention would have called the car the "M1", an alternate name was chosen to avoid confusion with the 1970s BMW M1 supercar.
+The BMW 1 Series M Coupé (often referred to as the "1M") is the high-performance model of the E82 coupe range, sold under the BMW M performance sub-brand.
+While BMW naming convention would have called the car the "M1", an alternate name was chosen to avoid confusion with the BMW M1 supercar from the 1970's.

 At the 2007 Tokyo Auto Show, BMW unveiled the 1 Series tii Concept, which was thought to be a preview of the M version of the 1 Series.
 However, the eventual 1M model appeared four years later and with significant differences, such as an engine with six-cylinders instead of four.

 The 1M was BMW M's second turbocharged engine (after the S63 V8 which debuted in the X6M).
 The BMW N54 fitted to the 1M was originally being used in the E89 Z4 sDrive35is and has rated outputs of 250 kW at 5,900 rpm and 450 Nm from 1,500 to 4,500 rpm.
 An additional 50 Nm is produced during overboost taking overall peak torque to 500 Nm.
 The sole transmission available was a six-speed manual.

 The front and rear track widths were widened by 2.9 in and 1.8 in respectively and a limited-slip differential was used.
 As a result, the overall width is 1803 mm.
 The curb weight is 3296 lb.

 Initial plans were to limit production of the 1M Coupe to 2,700 units, but the final production total was 6,309.

 The 1M Coupe placed third in the Evo Magazine 2011 Car of the Year awards.
 It also featured on Top Gear on 26 June 2011 and recorded a time of 1:25.0 around the Top Gear test track under damp conditions and received "Richard Hammond's Car of the Year 2011" award in the Top Gear magazine.